Soratz/Flight-Tracking-Application/README.md

 .\gradlew cleanTest test
 # .\gradlew cleanTest test --info # to get more output
 ```
-You need to add the necessery images under app\sikuli_images folder.
+You need to add the necessery images under app\sikuli_images folder and adjust the paths at app/src/test/java/soratz/TestApp.java.
 Do not move the mouse cursor while the test command is running.
-Currently the test command does not stop, but it indicates that 2 tests has been completed successfully, then you need to stop the command by pressing Ctrl+c